ChristianAhrens/SpaConBridge/README.md

 **Known Issues:**

-* Loading/Saving of config is only partially working in iOS/macOS builds due to issues with sandbox and hardened runtime settings of build
-__Note:__ Needs to be investigated, projucer seems to not entirely do the trick.
-More custom Xcode flags, etc. might have to be introduced.
 * Zeroconf is not working in builds for Windows OS
 __Note:__ Needs to be implemented...
 * LookAndFeel change does not reliably update colour scheme for all UI elements